alecramsay/pg/docs/_pages/method.markdown

 This is the method as it stands today (elliding I/O details) <= TODO: flesh this out with Todd

 -   Generate random district centroids ("sites", in Balzer terminology).
--   Assign each precinct to the nearest centroid.
-TODO - is this right?
-NOTE - The results may not be contiguous.
+-   Iteratively find the unassigned precinct closest to a district/site that hasn't yet reached its population target and assign that precinct to that district.
--   Run Balzer, to create an initial, population balanced, but not necessarily contiguous set of assignments with lowest energy.
+    Theses results may not be contiguous.
--   Modify those assignments to make the districts contiguous but possibly not 'roughly equal' in population.
+-   Run Balzer again, to create the lowest energy contiguous set of assignments, still possibly not ‘roughly equal’ in population.
--   Run Balzer again, to create the lowest energy contiguous set of assignments, still possibly not 'roughly equal' in population.
+    Rebalance the assignments so that the districts remain contiguous and now are ‘roughly equal’ in population.
--   Rebalance the assignments so that the districts remain contiguous and now are 'roughly equal' in population.
+    Run Balzer a third time, to create population balanced, contiguous, lowest energy assignments.
--   Run Balzer a third time, to create population balanced, contiguous, lowest energy assignments.
+-   The previous steps leave some precincts split across districts.
--   TODO: Consolidate -- What is the one-liner on what this does?
+    This final step is to un-split those precincts by making them entirely assigned to one district or the other.
--   TODO: Complete -- Ditto
+    The heuristic tries to keep districts as balanced as possible while re-assigning these populations.

 Alec used this solution in Step 2 of the overall workflow described [here](./workflow.markdown).